 Prioritise Quality Sleep

 Poor sleep raises cortisol and disrupts insulin function.
-Aim for 7–9 hours of consistent sleep.
-Establish a bedtime routine and limit screen time before bed.
+Aim for 7–9 hours of consistent, quality sleep.

 🧘